george-veras/wonderq/README.md

 - Containerized solution and CI - I would not only put the project in an Docker register but also configurate a CI/CD solution going through [CircleCI](https://circleci.com/) to run all the tests when a PR is open.
 - Rules for the master branch - It shouldn't accept commits directly, work should be put there by a PR that has been passed through the automatized tests on CircleCI and approved by other developers.
 - Instrumentation - Super important!
 How would anyone know how the queues are behaving?
 The resources it is been consuming?
 I would put up a 'metrics' endpoint to export that type of data to [Prometheus](https://prometheus.io/) and plug [Grafana](https://grafana.com/) using his datasource.
 By the way, Grafana sends alerts to [PagerDuty](https://www.pagerduty.com/), which is a convenient way to know when things need attention.

+## Hope you had some fun

+Thank you, thank you, thank you very much for the opportunity, I hope I have brought more smiles to your day. :smiley:
+Let's work together!